fourlabsldn/fl-form/README.md

     var flFormConfigObj = {
       onLoad: function (xdiv) {}, // Called when it is loaded for the first time
       onResponse: function (text, statusCode, xdiv) {}, // Called whenever a response from a submit event arrives
-      credentials: false, //If set to true, credentials are sent with fetch request }
+      credentials: false, //If set to true, credentials (cookies) are sent with fetch request }
   </script>
 ```